 Many categories – alcohol or fashion, for example – clearly offer more than 4 choices.
-But if so, you should use progressive disclosure (also in our design psychology article) to help make choosing easier.
-So, let customers choose the category first (wine), then the type of product (Shiraz) and finally help them narrow down the options (e.g. filter by price or region).
-Breaking the choices into a series of smaller choices makes it easier for customers.
+So they use progressive disclosure (also in our design psychology article) to make choosing easier.
+So, first customers choose the category first (e.g. wine).
+Then the type of product (e.g. Shiraz).
+And finally, they narrow down the options (e.g. filter by price or region).
+Breaking it into smaller choices makes choosing easier.

 Frequency and length of subscription

 Finally, think about how often you send out products and how long the customer has to sign up for.